gobeyondidentity/developer-docs/docs/workflows/authentication.md

 # Authentication Overview

-This guide describes how to authenticate an application with a passkey using an OAuth2 authorization flow.
+This guide describes how to authenticate an application with a passkey using Beyond Identity within a standard OAuth2/OIDC authorization flow.

+In response to an OIDC request to the Beyond Identity /authorize endpoint, Beyond Identity initiates passwordless authentication by returning an authentication challenge and other information to your app.
+Before authenticating, your app can use the Beyond Identity SDK to enumerate available passkeys and should perform some logic to select one, such as presenting selection UI to the user.
+Once a passkey is selected, you can then use the SDK to complete authentication and finally perform the OAuth code for token exchange.

 This guide assumes you have already [set up an application](../using-bi-for-auth.md), have access to the Beyond Identity Admin Console, and your application has at least one passkey [bound to an identity](./TODO link ./bind-passkey).
-Before authenticating, some logic should be performed to select a passkey.
-This might be UI presented to the user to select a passkey.
-Once a passkey is selected, you can authenticate with that passkey.
-There are two steps to authentication: [authorization](authentication#authorization) and then [token exchange](authentication#token-exchange).
-First you will need to authorize the application to recieve authorization code.
-That code can be then used in the token exchange.

 ## Authorization